-Conclusions

-1a.
-No Issues Noted

-1b.
-No Issues Noted
+Procedures Procedures Conclusions Controls 1a.
+No Issues Noted Validate inherent system controls around: 1b.
+No Issues Noted a.
+All transactions on counter balancing to zero.
 1c.
-No Issues Noted
+No Issues Noted b.
+Atomic write and commit controls of transactions to the Branch Database.
 1d.
-No Issues Noted
+No Issues Noted Digital Signature controls applied to Message Journal during initiation of transfer to Branch Database.
 1e.
-For one of the transaction recovery scenarios tested as part of recovery scenario 6, whereby a user session is

-automatically logged out after a period activity, it was confirmed that Post Office business rules are in place for

-Horizon to automatically commit unprocessed transactions to the branch database tables.
+For one of the transaction recovery scenarios tested as part of recovery scenario 6, whereby a user session is d.
+Transaction Acceptance in relation to interface file receipt for non-Counter originated interface files. automatically logged out after a period activity, it was confirmed that Post Office business rules are in place for Horizon to automatically commit unprocessed transactions e.
+Recovery of transactions in the event of connectivity failure. to the branch database tables.
 As part of the walkthrough testing performed, it was observed that Horizon is configured to automatically lock a user account after 15 minutes of inactivity, at which point the user is required to re-enter their user credentials.
 After a further period of 59 minutes of inactivity, Horizon is configured to automatically log the user out, ending a user session and committing any unprocessed transactions within a basket to the branch database.
 When next authenticating into Horizon, after being automatically logged out, the user is immediately presented with a till receipt confirming that the transactions had been committed to the branch database.
-From review of the printed receipt, an enhancement point was noted in that there is scope for the till receipt to include further detail

-to the user, highlighting that an unattended transaction had automatically been committed by Horizon to provide
+From review of the printed receipt, an enhancement point was noted in that there is scope for the till receipt to include further detail to the user, highlighting that an unattended transaction had automatically been committed by Horizon to provide

+Procedures Conclusions

+greater visibility to Post Masters that a recovery session

+had been initiated.

+Data

-Procedures Conclusions greater visibility to Post Masters that a recovery session had been initiated.
-Data 3.
-Review case data for transactions indicating items of risk from a system functionality 3.
-For the analytics performed, some potential exceptions perspective (e.g. recovery transactions are present in the case data).
-See were noted.
-These are being discussed with POL and Appendix 2. further investigation will be needed to validate the impact of the exceptions to the overall assurance assessment.
+Review case data for transactions indicating items of risk from a system functional perspective (e.g. recovery transactions are present in the case data).
+See Appendix 2.
+3. For the analytics performed, some potential exceptions were noted.
+These are being discussed with POL and further investigation will be needed to validate the impact of the exceptions to the overall assurance assessment.

-Scope Area 4: POL instruct a suitably qualified party to carry out a full review of the use of Balancing Transactions throughout the lifetime of the Horizon system, insofar as possible, to independently confirm from Horizon system records the number and circumstance of their use.
+Scope Area 2: POL instruct a suitably qualified party to carry out a full review of the use of Balancing Transactions throughout the lifetime of the Horizon system, insofar as possible, to independently confirm from Horizon system records the number and circumstance of their use.